How The Pantry Works

 Behind The Scenes

-During the week volunteers pick up food early in the morning from donor stores and from the Greater Chicago Food Depository.
-Upon arriving back at the food pantry they begin to unload the boxes, sort through the various items donated, and stock the shelves, refrigerators and freezers.
+During the week we receive food from donor stores and from the Greater Chicago Food Depository.
+The volunteers unload the boxes or pallets of food, sort through the various items received and stock the shelves, refrigerators and freezers.
 We have separate areas for bread, sweets, fresh vegetables and dry goods.
 Refrigerators hold fresh produce, fruit, milk products, and other deli items.
 Separate freezers hold meat and other items that can be frozen.
-Items are prebagged as much as possible the day before distribution to make it easier on the day of distribution.
+Items are pre-bagged as much as possible the day before distribution to make it easier on the day of distribution.